-Cash flow from investment activities was €7.4 million in the year ended December 31, 2018 compared to €82.7 million in the year ended December 31, 2017 a decrease of €75.3 million.
+Cash flow from investment activities was \notin 7.4 million in the year ended December 31, 2018 compared to \notin 82.7 million in the year ended December 31, 2017 a decrease of \notin 75.3 million.
 This decrease in cash used in investing activities is mostly related to decrease in receipts from investing activities, mainly tangible assets.

-Cash flow from investment activities totaled \in 82.7 million in the year ended December 31, 2017, an increase of \in 120.0 million compared to negative \in 37.2 million in the year ended December 31, 2016.
+Cash flow from investment activities totaled \notin 82.7 million in the year ended December 31, 2017, an increase of \notin 120.0 million compared to negative \notin 37.2 million in the year ended December 31, 2016.
 The increase in investing activities was mainly due to the increase in tangible assets receivables from aircraft sale and leaseback operations.